p3drosola/backbone-viewmanager/README.md

 For the Backbone Manager to track views it's important to create them the correctly.

-Instead of creating view like this:
+Instead of creating a view like this:

     var view = new App.Views.MyView({
       model: some_model